The Complexity of Aggregates over Extractions by Regular Expressions: Introduction

 \subsection{Organization}

 This article is organized as follows.
 In Section~\ref{preliminaries}, we give preliminary definitions and notation.
-We summarize the main results of this chapter in Section~\ref{main-results} and expand on these results in the later sections.
+We summarize the main results in Section~\ref{main-results} and expand on these results in the later sections.
 In Section~\ref{technical} we give some preliminary results.
 We describe our investigation for constant-width weight functions, polynomial-time weight functions and regular weight functions in Sections~\ref{cwidth}, \ref{pvar} and~\ref{reg}, respectively.
-Finally, we study approximate evaluations in Section~\ref{approx} and conclude in Section~\ref{conclusions}.
+Finally, we study approximation in Section~\ref{approx} and conclude in Section~\ref{conclusions}.